-When it comes to the Cotswolds, choosing the prettiest villages to visit is no easy task.
+When it comes to the Cotswolds, there are plenty of pretty villages to stay in, each with a variety of sights, sounds and things to do in the Cotswolds on a weekend.
+Trouble is, when they each have their merits, choosing which Cotswold village to stay in is no easy task.
 At almost every turn, labyrinthine streets are lined with beautiful honey-hued cottages, sleepy rivers are studded with quaint footbridges and breath-taking churches exude historic charm.

 To take the stress out of creating your weekend itinerary, we’ve rounded up the best villages in the Cotswolds and added in our favourite Cotswolds weekend stays to ensure your trip is packed with the cream of the crop of this truly breath-taking Area of Natural Beauty…